 These blogs should be informational in tone, providing value to both current and potential patients.
 Posting needs to be consistent, usually one post each month.
-A blog titled, “The truth about vasectomies” could be very helpful to many men out there.
+A blog titled “The truth about vasectomies” could be beneficial to many men out there.

 Generating blogs can be difficult for urology practices.
-Many farm out these duties to freelance writers, or your digital agency should be able to provide this content.
-By doing so, you ensure your blogging is consistent and the quality is high.
+Many farm out these duties to freelance writers, or your digital agency should provide this content.
+By doing so, you ensure your blogging is consistent, and the quality is high.
 If one month you want to add a specific blog, you can do so.

 Traditional Urology Marketing

 At Advice Media, we believe there is a place for traditional advertising coupled with digital marketing as described above.
-To make these traditional media cost effective, you need a process to track their effectiveness and ROI, which isn’t always easy.
-We have options for doing this by directing specific media to specific landing pages or to certain distinct phone numbers.
+To make these traditional media cost-effective, you need a process to track their effectiveness and ROI, which isn’t always easy.
+We have options for directing specific media to specific landing pages or certain distinct phone numbers.
 Still, traditional media can be frustrating due to the unknowns and the cost of creative production.

 Traditional marketing has been on the decline and will continue to decline for these reasons.
 That’s why your urology practice needs to focus as much as possible on digital marketing options.